This is for my daughter who is crazy for gol papdi and now my 3 year old grandson loves it.

 One day I made ladoo from leftover roti and I sent her the picture.
 She loves those ladoo and grew up eating roti ladoo my mother in law or my mom or sometime me use to prepare for her.
 She responded that “mom I want ladoo”.
 I felt so bad 😦 (that’s what mom feel) as I had only prepared one ladoo and already finished eating.
 So I immediately prepared gol papdi for her.
 On that day she kept on telling me that I will come to see you, as soon as I sent her the picture of gol papdi, she came running…lol 😉 .
 I had filled up a container for her and she was super happy.

 Let’s get to the recipe.
-This is very famous Gujarati sweet called gol papdi.
+This is very famous Gujarati sweet called gol papdi or sukhadi.
 Every family makes it with slight variation.
 We don’t need any occasion to make or eat this sweet.
 It is our go to sweet.
 If made properly, it melts in your mouth otherwise it becomes very hard to chew.
 It needs mainly 3 ingredients – wheat flour, ghee and jaggery.
 This recipe makes about 25-30 pieces.

 Preparation Time: 10 minutes